Last revised: June 23, 2022

 However, among its small fleet one train stood out, the City of Memphis.
-This regional streamliner was a late addition to the ranks and came partly in response to the NC&StL's attempt of overhauling its operations for better efficiency and improved services.
-The train was built entirely of second-hand, heavyweight equipment the railroad already owned.
+This regional train was a late addition to the ranks.

 However, one would have hard pressed to notice this given the incredible job its shop forces did at converting the cars into a streamliner.

 As a named train it lasted barely a decade.
 After L&N ownership the name was discontinued although the new owner continued to operate a train along its original route between Memphis and Nashville.